kevinpapst/AdminLTEBundle/Resources/docs/migration_guide.md

 The config key `control_sidebar: true` was a boolean before and is now an array (see below in "Configurable control-sidebar").

-NOTE: only `YAML` configs are shipped and `XML` is not supported any longer.
+NOTE: only `YAML` configs are shipped, while `XML` is not supported any longer.

 ## Changed route aliases